 Control Functions Description Risk Management Function (RM) The Risk Management function is divided into the departments Quantitative Risk Management (QRM) and Enterprise Risk Management (ERM).
 QRM is in charge for the calculation of the risk capital for Solvency II.
-ERM is in charge of implementing and oversighting the Risk Management System.
+ERM is in charge of implementing and over sighting the Risk Management System.
 In particular RM provides information and suggestions to the Risk Committee and has strong relationship with Heads of the Operating Units.
 ERM as Internal Control Function supports the Risk Owners in the identification and assessment of risks and key controls.
-Compliance Function The Compliance function as part of the Legal and Compliance Department has the responsibility for identifying, evaluating and preventing risks related to failure to comply with laws and regulations.
-Internal Audit Function The Internal Audit function has the responsibility to ensure, monitor and evaluate the effectiveness and efficiency of the system of internal controls and the need for improvement, also through support and advice to other business functions.
-Actuarial Function The Actuarial function is responsible for the Solvency II technical provisions.
+Compliance Function The Compliance function as part of the Legal and Compliance Department has amongst others the responsibility for identifying, evaluating and preventing risks related to failure to comply with laws and regulations.
+The Compliance function supports the management and the employees in observing and complying with the relevant laws, regulations, internal procedures and ethical standards applicable in their area of work or in introducing necessary precautions.
+Internal Audit FunctionThe Internal Audit function has the responsibility to audit and assess as an inder function the effectiveness of the Governance, the Risk Management, the Interna System and the business processes using a systematic and goal-oriented audit Internal Audit function performs audits within the First and Second Line of Defe Actuarial Function The Actuarial function is responsible for the Solvency II technical provisions.

-The above mentioned functions are outsourced to Generali Personenversicherung AG within Generali Group Switzerland.
+The above mentioned functions are outsourced to Generali Personenversicherungen AG within Generali Switzerland.

-The main Committees involved in the Risk Management processes are listed and described in the following tables:
+The main Committee besides the BoD involved in the Risk Management processes as of 31 December 2017 is described in the following table: